ianamason/SudokuSensei/README.md

 computationally expensive to calculate, but does provide me with a good example for which to use threads and thread safe yices, so I will probably spend some more time on this in the not to distant future.

+### Generating Difficult Puzzles

+Generating difficult puzzles quickly is difficult.
+We again rely on the earlier work of Daniel Beer.
+To generate a new puzzle just press the `New` button.
+The options tab has several parameters that affect what happens under the hood once this button is pressed.
+You can choose the language (`C` or `Python`) in which the search takes place, the tye of search algorithm used (`Sofa` or `No Sofa`).
+The target difficulty, and how long one searches for a suitable puzzle.
+Not all the Python options have been implemented (In particular Sofa search).
+But there is not much coding left.

+*Warning* using Python as the language requires patience, and being in debug mode is good, so one can see the progress being made.

 ### Notes: